 In the criminal justice system, prosecutors and defense attorneys are distinct and play critical roles in ensuring justice is served.
 While both parties work towards the goal of resolving a criminal case, their approaches and responsibilities differ.
-This article will explore the difference between a prosecutor and a defense attorney, including their roles, appointment, and how they work together.
+Explore the difference between a prosecutor and a defense attorney, including their roles, appointment, and how they work together.

 The Roles of Judges, Prosecutors, and Defense Attorneys